-“If you say so.”
 His mother gently patted him on his shoulder.
-“Remember this Kiyro, Do not be afraid.
+“Remember this, Kiyro, Do not be afraid.
 Fear will stop you from being who you truly are.”

 “I’m not.”
 Kiyro feigned to pretend he was strong, but he knew he wasn’t.
 He was afraid his mother would say that he might be imagining things, even though she was telling a story.

 “Sonia!
 Sonia!”
-Kiyro’s dad was shouting in horror, screeching out throughout the whole house like a Banshee.
+Kiyro’s dad was shouting in horror, screeching throughout the house like a Banshee.

 Both Kyle and Kiyro bolted out of bed, confused and in fear.
-Something wasn’t right and they could both feel it in their bones.
-Going to highschool and then right after to the Academy, made both of them very exhausted from the training.
-They were sleeping well until they heard the heart wrenching yell that gripped their hearts in fear.
+Something wasn’t right, and they could both feel it in their bones.
+They were going to high school and right after to the Academy, which exhausted both of them from the training.
+They were sleeping well until they heard the heart-wrenching yell that gripped their hearts in fear.

 They ran towards the sound and saw their father in complete distress, crouched over their lovely mother in the bathroom.
-His black hair was disheveled even more than before.
-Even his large frame that he usually had, seem more smaller and weaker than before.
-The once proud father, that always kept his head held up, who always seem to know what he needed to do was no more.
-He was a broken man, who feared for the death of his love that was in his arm, cradling her head back and forth.
+His black hair was messy even more than before.
+Even his large frame, which he usually had, seemed smaller and weaker than before.
+The once proud father, who always kept his head held up and seemed to know what he needed to do, was no more.
+He was a broken man who feared the death of his love, that was in his arm, cradling her head back and forth.

-Kyle took action, he ran to go grab a phone, while Kiyro was frozen solid unable to move and think.
+Kyle took action; he ran to grab a phone while Kiyro was frozen solid, unable to move and think.
 He never wanted this.
-The sweet mother that he had loved and cared for dearly was down motionless on the floor, breathing in shallow breathe.
-His father head was pulled into the crook of his mother’s neck, his hand delicately holding her as if she was the most precious thing in the world.
+The sweet mother he loved and cared for dearly was down motionless on the floor, breathing in a shallow breath.
+His father’s head was pulled into the crook of his mother’s neck, his hand delicately holding her as if she was the most precious thing in the world.

-In that moment, Kiyro saw and felt something ominous that he haven’t seen since the day he was 10 years old.
-The human shadow that stood in the doorway opposite of their parent’s bathroom.
-Fear gripped his heart, he was shocked that the black shadow actually made it into the house.
-It never happened before, until to this day.
-How it was possible, he wasn’t sure, but knew that this was a very bad sign.
+At that moment, Kiyro saw and felt something ominous that he hadn’t seen since the day he was ten years old.
+The human shadow stood in the doorway opposite their parent’s bathroom.
+Fear gripped his heart; he was shocked that the black shadow had made it into the house.
+It never happened before, until this day.
+He wasn’t sure how it was possible, but he knew this was a terrible sign.

-He could feel the intense gaze casted towards Kiyro and for the first time, he saw the shadow smile.
-It was a creepy smile that sent a bone chilling fear in his heart.
-In that moment, he knew that the cause was the shadow that stood before them.
-In a blink of an eye, the shadow turned into an black orb and disappeared without a trace.
+He could feel the intense gaze cast towards Kiyro, and for the first time, he saw the shadow smile.
+It was a creepy smile that sent a bone-chilling fear in his heart.
+At that moment, he knew the cause was the shadow that stood before them.
+In a blink of an eye, the shadow turned into a black orb and disappeared without a trace.

-That night the events that happened was a blur.
-Everything seem to quickly fly by.
-Kiyro felt half dead, he followed his brother and father into the hospital like a mindless zombie.
-They sat waiting in the ER, hoping that his mother would be okay.
+That night the events that happened were a blur.
+Everything seems to fly by quickly.
+Kiyro felt half-dead; he followed his brother and father into the hospital like a mindless zombie.
+They sat in the ER, hoping his mother would be okay.

-Never in Kiyro life did he felt so lost, his love for his mother was one of the things that kept him happy.
-Even though Kyle were more closer to their mother, he still watched over her with eager eyes, making sure that she was alright in his own way.
+Never in Kiyro’s life did he feel so lost; his love for his mother was one of the things that kept him happy.
+Even though Kyle was closer to their mother, he still watched over her with eager eyes, making sure that she was alright in his way.

-These past few years, he didn’t get to talk much with her, but he still had some conversation between them.
-Even still, he regretted that he didn’t speak to her more, and reassured to himself that when she was okay, he would spend more time with her.
+These past few years, he didn’t get to talk much with her, but he still had conversations with them.
+Even still, he regretted not speaking to her more and reassured himself that when she was okay, he would spend more time with her.

 Kyle had called Anna, and she booked a flight back in the morning.
-He was glad that he was seeing his sister who disappeared off into another state to venture off in her own business deals.
-Even though she had difficulties in her field, she still struggled and pushed forward, making herself well known throughout her industry.
+He was glad that he was seeing his sister, who had disappeared off into another state to venture off into her business deals.
+Even though she had difficulties in her field, she still struggled and pushed forward, making herself well-known throughout her industry.

 With a heavy sigh, Kiyro leaned back.
-He look up at the white ceiling walls, and slouched defeated.
-Today felt way too long, every minute throughout the surgery felt like days.
+He looked up at the white ceiling walls and slouched, defeated.
+Today felt way too long; every minute throughout the surgery felt like days.
 He wished dearly that everything would be over, but he knew he dreaded every minute.
 He feared what the doctor would say when he came out.
 All he could do was close his eyes and attempt to sleep, but even sleep wasn’t possible.

 Help.
 A young female’s voice whispered in his ears.
-Kiyro snapped forward, confused where the sudden sound came from.
-He look around, but all he could see was a couple of people sitting in the waiting room half sleeping.
-The only female that he found was the nurse at the front desk, her shoulder bent forward as she scribbled away at her paper.
+Kiyro snapped forward, confused about where the sudden sound came from.
+He looked around, but all he could see was a couple of people sitting in the waiting room, half-sleeping.
+The only female he found was the nurse at the front desk; her shoulder bent forward as she scribbled away at her paper.

 Nowhere did he find the person that called out for help.
 I must be way too tired, he thought.
-I’m hearing things again.
+I hear things again.

 Please.
 Someone help me!
 The girl’s voice snapped him to the right.
-Off in the distance, he peeked to the right where he saw a desolate hallway with a.young girl in a white dress.
-She was holding a teddy bear in her right, while her long black hair came up to her shoulder.
+Off in the distance, he peeked to the right, where he saw a lonely hallway with a young girl in a white dress.
+She was holding a teddy bear on her right while her long black hair came up to her shoulder.
 Kiyro could tell that she was sickly with her pale skin that was close to white.
-He stared at the girl for a moment, but when he blinked, she disappeared from sight.
+He stared at the girl for a moment, but when he blinked, she disappeared.

-The only presence of someone being there was the flickering light that buzzed on and off erratically.
+The only presence of someone there was the flickering light that buzzed on and off erratically.
 She was completely gone.
-Kiyro rubbed his eyes to make sure that he wasn’t seeing things.
-He blinked a couple more times, and saw nothing.
-With a sigh, he turned back to his seat, and made himself comfortable once again.
+Kiyro rubbed his eyes to make sure that he didn’t see things.
+He blinked a couple more times and saw nothing.
+With a sigh, he returned to his seat and made himself comfortable again.
 He closed his eyes and tilted his head back onto the headrest.

 Please, help me.
 The girl’s voice was now loud and clear to the point where he felt like the girl was in front of him.

 He bolted up onto his seat.
 What he saw next startled him to the point where he fell off his chair.
 Standing up over him was the girl that called out for his help.
-He could now see that something was seriously wrong with her, red blister formed on her porcelain skin with large number of dots that erratically formed.
-Her hand reached out towards him in attempt to grab him.
+He could now see something was seriously wrong with her; a red blister formed on her porcelain skin with many erratically forming dots.
+Her hand reached out towards him in an attempt to grab him.

 “Stop!”
 Kiyro threw up his arm, fearing that whatever disease would transfer over to him.
 Not only that, he felt there was something about this girl that unnerved him immensely.

 “Are you okay?”
-Kyle tilted his head over, he look at him as if he was an idiot.
+Kyle tilted his head over; he looked at him like an idiot.